Write Your Memoir Month

 - INSPIRATION in the form of written lectures and selected readings

-After the course closes, you will receive a zip file containing all of the work you developed during the month.
-You’ll also continue to be a member of our Creative Nonfiction Writing Classes' Community Page where you can share writings and calls for submissions, recommend books, and stay connected with other writers.
+After the course closes, you will receive a zip file containing all of the course content and work you developed during the month.
+You’ll be invited to join a private community page with your classmates and will continue to be a member of our Creative Nonfiction Writing Classes' Community Page where you can share writings and calls for submissions, recommend books, and stay connected with other writers.

 Week 1: Find Your Focus